l-copeman/recipes/README.md

 ## About

-[Recipes At Home]() is an application displaying a range of recipes.
+[Recipes At Home](https://recipe-project-fd6de57f3d06.herokuapp.com/) is an application displaying a range of recipes.
 The main goal of this app is to inspire people with their cooking in the home, giving recipes that are easy to follow as well as being delicious.

 ## User Experience Design

 ### Strategy

 Developed for users who are cooking in the household.
 The app is designed to be easy to use and intuitive.
 A selection of recipes are easily viewed, with a title, a short excerpt, the recipe author, servings per recipe and finally an image.
-An individual recipe can then by viewed, listing the ingrediwents required for the receipe, and easy to follow steps.
+An individual recipe can then by viewed, listing the ingredients required for the receipe, and easy to follow steps.
 As a final goal, the app allows users to leave comments regarding their experiences of the recipe.

 ### Target Audience